knative/eventing/docs/planning/sprintplanning.md

 - By R-2w’s WG meeting all new proposals should be vetted and verified that they fit the [Planning criteria](#planning-criteria).
 Features that do not fit this criteria will not be considered in the current release planning cycle and hence early discussion is encouraged instead of waiting for R-2w.
 - All eligible proposals will then be snapshotted into the voting document and open for voting till R-1w WG meeting.
 In R-1w WG meeting top features based on votes will be planned for next release.
 > We need some kind of estimates for each feature for release planning.
 Shall we adopt story points on fibonacci scale or t-shirt sizing?
 My vote goes to story points on fibonacci scale to avoid spending a lot of time on estimation, which is a common pitfall.
 - Selected features will be labeled “triage/accepted”.
 Rest will be labelled “triage/ice-boxed” and will be eligible for next planning cycle.
-Add these features to correct milestone and sprint specific project for tracking
+Accepted features will be added to the correct milestone and sprint specific project for tracking.

 ## How to manage Epic/Scenario?
 - Epic/Scenario typically spans 1-3 months or even more in some cases.